-- a.
+- 1. The following three criteria must be met for shift incentives to apply: - a.
+The shift must have been formally assigned by management; - b.
+The shift is part of the employee's ongoing work schedule; and - c.
+The employee must actually work the shift. - 2.
+An employee assigned to work the swing shift and who meets the defined criteria shall receive shift incentive pay, which is an application of rate of three percent (3%) above their regular rate of pay.
+An employee assigned to work the graveyard shift shall receive an application of rate of five percent (5%).
+Employees will receive shift differential only for actual hours worked on that shift.
+The City and Union agree that an employee assigned to any shift that begins: - a.
 On or after 2:30 p.m., but before 8 p.m., will receive the swing shift application of rate. - b.
 On or after 8 p.m., but before 4 a.m., will receive the graveyard application of rate. - c.
 On or after 4 a.m., but before 2:30 p.m., will not receive an application of rate. - 3.
 Swing shift employees shall not respond or perform stand-by calls. - 4.
 Swing shift upgrades shall be disbursed to swing shift crew members on the appropriate upgrade list.
 The day shift and swing shift upgrades shall not interchange, unless there are not enough swing shift employees on an eligible list for upgrades.
 In this case, upgrades shall be done in the same manner as day shift upgrades. - 5.
 Swing shift employees shall return to the day shift during their stand-by week, and resume swing shift after their stand-by week is complete. - 6.
-One employee assigned as the Senior Sewer Worker on the Swing Shift shall receive Step 4 of the Senior Sewer Worker pay.
-If there is more than one employee on the upgrade list who works the same Swing Shift, the employee highest on the upgrade list shall receive the Step 4 pay. - F. Reassignments. - 1.
-Reassignments are required under the following circumstances: - a.
-To establish that all employees are adequately trained in all equipment; - b.
-Employees are exposed to different work groups to maintain good teamwork; - c.
-If crew is shut down due to equipment, attendance, or job requirements employees will be reassigned to meet department requirements; and - d.
-Management reserves the right to temporarily assign personnel to other duties necessitated by physical limitation or when a certain workload requires a special assignment.
-This includes problems with attendance.
-When attendance problems arise, some positions may or may not be dispatched.
-Sewer Transmission Maintenance will be dispatched with the needs of the Section in mind. - 2.
-Bid Jobs to be Annually Assigned.
+One employee assigned as the Senior Sewer Worker on the Swing Shift shall receive Step 4 of the Senior Sewer Worker pay for the Swing Shift the employee works.
+Management may annually bid this upgrade, which bid shall not affect an employee's pay on any other shift the employee works.
+If there is more than one employee on the upgrade list assigned as a Senior Sewer Worker who works the same Swing Shift, the successful bidder shall receive the Step 4 pay, and if the successful bidder does not work a Swing Shift the employee highest on the upgrade list who is assigned and works the shift shall receive the Step 4 pay. - 7.
+During the term of this contract, if a swing shift has not been in effect for the previous six (6) months or more, the City will notify the Union thirty days (30) prior to re-establishing the swing shift, and upon the Union's request bargain any impacts.